ironchestgames/bananpermobils-dok-card-filterer/README.md

 **It doesn't work!**

-Try following steps:
-1. Open devtools (right-click on the page an click _Inspect_)
+1. Try refreshing when on the deck page
-1. Refresh the page with devtools open
-1. It should work now, if so, you can close devtools and it should continue working as well